 - 27. The council has adopted a rigorous approach to the preparation of its capital programme.
 The split into an approved programme and a provisional programme is made to give greater certainty of costs and timescales before a final commitment is made.
 This requires a detailed appraisal to be agreed by the relevant cabinet member before expenditure is committed. - 28.
 For major projects the council engages skilled advisors to assist it.
 Whilst these measures can manage and mitigate risks, by their nature some capital schemes will still contain significant financial risks.
 This is particularly the case with major redevelopments where the council may choose to be an active partner, sharing both risks and rewards. - 29.
-In the capital programme recommended to the cabinet, allowance has been made for works considered necessary to the council's land and property assets including, in the case of leisure centres, those needed in order to maintain the facilities and retain customers. - 30.
+In the capital programme recommended to the cabinet, allowance has been made for works considered necessary to the council's land and property assets. - 30.
 In estimating additional capital receipts a view has been taken of the income to be obtained from future asset disposals. - 31.
 The council has sufficient capital contingency and capital reserves to meet any potential capital overspends.
 While the use of these reserves would reduce the interest income earned, the impact would not be significant.
 The investment income is not committed until it has been earned.